Photis14/Sentiment-Analysis/README.md

 The program uses a dataset of Yelp reviews written by members, with a total of 156,602 reviews.
 Each review includes a text fragment and a star rating on a scale from 1 (worst) to 5 (best).
 The sentiment level of a word is determined by the average star rating of all reviews where the word is used.

 # Processing Steps
-The following processing steps are taken by the program:

 The program loads the JSON data from the file and selects a small subset for practicing.
 The final run of the program includes all reviews.
 A JSON reader is used.
 The program extracts all review texts and star ratings.